AmarachOrdor18/outreachy-contributions/README.md

 # **Blood Brain Barrier (BBB) Permeability Prediction**

-## Getting Started

 This project aims to build a machine learning pipeline that predicts whether a compound can cross the blood-brain barrier (BBB).
 BBB permeability is a critical consideration in drug development, particularly for medications targeting the central nervous system.
 The pipeline includes dataset collection, exploratory data analysis (EDA), molecular featurization, model training, and performance evaluation.
-The goal is to automate dataset loading, feature extraction, model training, and evaluation to accelerate drug discovery for **neurological diseases** such as **stroke, epilepsy, and meningitis**.
+The goal is to automate dataset loading, feature extraction, model training, application of model and evaluation to accelerate drug discovery for **neurological diseases** such as **stroke, epilepsy, and meningitis**.

 ## Tech Stack

 - **Language**: Python 3.11.11